ln2t/cvrmap/README.md

 sub-01/sub-01_space-MNI152NLin6Asym_report.html
 ```

 The `etco2` file contains the end-tidal timecourse extracted from the original CO2 readings.
 The delay map contains the computed time delays (or time lags) in seconds, and normalized to the global signal delay.
-The main map of interest is of course the CVR map, must for a quick analysis an html report is also included.
+The main map of interest is of course the CVR map!
+For a quick analysis, an html report is also included.

+# Bugs of questions

+Should you enconter any bug, weird behaviour or if you have questions, do not hesitate to open an issue and we'll happily try to answer!